cooscoos/stipends/markdown/map_abstract.md

 - a heat map of the absolute net income of PhD students around Europe (tab 3), and;
 - the raw data (tab 4).

 Some countries treat PhD students as salaried employees.
-Our analysis applies taxes to this income, but the benefits of contributing to a state pension are ignored.
+Our analysis applies taxes to this income, but employee benefits like state pension and parental leave rights are ignored and not quantified.